 Is there a time limit for lodging our claim?

 The claim (Form 2) must be lodged within 12 months following the end of the financial year of the eligible event.
 Extensions of time must be requested well in advance and include justification for the cause of the delay (e.g. unable to access the site for an extended period).
-All restoration works are to be completed within the allowable time period (2 years from the end of the financial year in which the natural disaster occurred) unless a time extension has been approved by the Minister.
+All restoration works are to be completed within the allowable time period (2 years from the end of the financial year in which the natural disaster occurred) unless a time extension has been approved by the Treasurer.

 Can councils submit more than one claim for a natural disaster event?